louiseblade/griffin_EEG/README.md

 # griffin_EEG
-This is reimplementation of google griffin model for Motor Imagery EEG Classification model
+This is reimplementation of google griffin model for Motor Imagery EEG Classification model.
+# Citation
-citation: arxiv.org/abs/2402.19427
+arxiv.org/abs/2402.19427